Zeugma and syllepsis

-In rhetoric, zeugma (/ˈzjuːɡmə/; from the Ancient Greek ζεῦγμα, zeûgma, lit. "a yoking together") and syllepsis (/sɪˈlɛpsɪs/; from the Ancient Greek σύλληψις, súllēpsis, lit. "a taking together") are figures of speech in which a single phrase or word joins different parts of a sentence.

-Definition
+Zeugma (/ˈzjuːɡmə/) is the use of a word to modify or govern two or more words or phrases.
+The term comes from the Ancient Greek ζεῦγμα, zeûgma, lit. "a yoking together".
+An example may be "rolling lightning and thunder", where "rolling" is applied to two nouns ("lightning" and "thunder").

+Syllepsis (/sɪˈlɛpsɪs/) is a form of zeugma used in such a manner that it applies to each word or phrase in a different sense.
+It is from the Ancient Greek σύλληψις, súllēpsis, lit. "a taking together") An example may be "she opened the door and her heart to the stray kitten", where "opened" applies in two contrasting senses.
+A syllepsis may evidence poor usage, or may be used in a humorous or a rhetorical manner.

+Definitions

 In current usage, there are multiple and sometimes conflicting definitions for zeugma and syllepsis.
 This article categorizes these two figures of speech into four types, based on four definitions:

 Type 1

 Grammatical syllepsis (sometimes also called zeugma): where a single word is used in relation to two parts of a sentence although grammatically or logically applying to only one.

 By definition, grammatical syllepsis will often be grammatically "incorrect" according to traditional grammatical rules.
 However, such solecisms are sometimes not errors but intentional constructions in which the rules of grammar are bent by necessity or for stylistic effect.